-A total of 11,500 metres of lateral development is planned for 2015.
-The main focus of development work continues to be stope preparation and the LaRonde mine extension access toward the orebody.
+A total of 12,700 metres of lateral development is planned for 2016.
+The main focus of development remains the lower mine (LaRonde extension area), the development toward the lowest levels and the West mine portion.

 The LaRonde property is located near the southern boundary of the Archean-age (2.7 billion years old) Abitibi Subprovince and the Pontiac Subprovince within the Superior Geological Province of the Canadian Shield.
 The most important regional structure is the Cadillac-Larder Lake ("CLL") fault zone, marking the contact between the Abitibi and Pontiac Subprovinces, located approximately two kilometres to the south of the LaRonde property.